codingcodax/reexjs-cli/README.md

 [![npm](https://img.shields.io/npm/v/reexjs-cli?style=flat&logo=appveyor)](https://www.npmjs.com/package/reexjs-cli)
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?style=flat&logo=appveyor)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-<h4 align="center">An interactive CLI automation tool 🛠️ for create react.js and next.js projects most fast and efficiently. ⚛️</h4>
+<h4 align="center">An interactive CLI automation tool 🛠️ for creating <a href="https://reactjs.org/" target="_blank">react.js</a> and <a href="https://nextjs.org/" target="_blank">next.js</a> projects most fast and efficiently. ⚛️</h4>

 <img alt="ReexJs logo" src="./docs/images/intro.gif" width="100%" />

 ## About ℹ️

 [ReexJs CLI](https://github.com/a12989x/reexjs-cli) is an interactive CLI that automates the process of creating a React / Next App.
-Usually developers We spent a lot of time installing dependencies, creating folders, etc., before having our initial configuration and start working on the application.
+Usually developers we spent a lot of time installing dependencies, creating folders, etc., before having our initial configuration and start working on the application.

 The goal of [ReexJs CLI](https://github.com/a12989x/reexjs-cli) It is that we can start working on our application without worrying about the initial configuration.